marinaniet0/TransformerGrooveTap2Drum/README.md

 Groove with Inverse Sequence Transformations](https://arxiv.org/abs/1905.06118), including the very own definition of the Tap2Drum task.

-The repo has been developed along (and depends on) these projects:
+The repo has been developed along (and depends on) these projects (the links might not work for the moment, as they are in private mode, but will eventually be public):
  - [hvo_sequence](https://github.com/behzadhaki/hvo_sequence) - HVO data structure definition (which is the data type we will use to train the model) & functions to transform between hvo, [note_seq](https://github.com/magenta/note-seq) and MIDI formats